Alabama

 |

-The identification envelope must be signed by the voter.
+The identification envelope must be signed by the voter under penalty of perjury.
 Upon receipt of a mail ballot, the elections official compares the signature on the identification envelope with either of the following to determine if the signatures compare: (1) The signature appearing on the voter's affidavit of registration or any previous affidavit of registration of the voter.
 (2) The signature appearing on a form issued by an elections official that contains the voter's signature and that is part of the voter's registration record.
 If upon conducting the comparison of signatures the elections official determines that the signatures do not compare, the identification envelope shall not be opened, and the ballot shall not be counted.

 |